tls-stuff/rfc8447bis-new/draft-salowey-tls-rfc8447bis.md

 IANA [SHALL update/has added] the following notes:

-Note:  The role of the designated expert is described in {{!RFC8447}}

 Note:
-: The role of the designated expert is described in [this-RFC].
+: The role of the designated expert is described in {{!RFC8447}}
 The designated expert {{!RFC8126}} ensures that the specification is publicly available.
 It is sufficient to have an Internet-Draft (that is posted and never published as an RFC) or a document from another standards body, industry